The 3-Fund Portfolio in Different Account Types

 Figure 2 (How a 3-Fund Portfolio fits Across the different types of accounts)

-Above in figure 2, you can see the three account types: Pre-tax, Taxable, and Roth.
+In Figure 2, you can see the three account types: pre-tax, taxable, and Roth.
 Note that 50% of the portfolio is Pre-tax, 40% is Taxable, and 10% is Roth.
 This distribution is typical for high-income folks who sock away lots of money pre-tax and have little opportunity to fund Roths.

 On the left are the three funds: US Equity, International Equity, and Bonds.